General terms and conditions

 Article 17 - Disputes

-1. Only Dutch law applies to agreements between the entrepreneur and the consumer to which these general terms and conditions relate.
+1. Dutch law applies exclusively to agreements between the entrepreneur and the consumer to which these general terms and conditions relate.

-Additional or deviating provisions from these general terms and conditions must not be to the detriment of the consumer and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.
+Additional provisions that deviate from these general terms and conditions may not be to the detriment of the consumer and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.